Aarhus: Developments

 New construction is evident in the cityscape of Aarhus in the 2000s.
 Here a construction site in the new southern harbour district (Sydhavnskvarteret) 2025.

 In recent years, Aarhus has experienced a construction boom, including entirely new city districts.
 The largest construction project is the redevelopment of the former docklands; comprising several sections, of which the northern docklands (Aarhus Ø) is the biggest.
 The new city district of Aarhus Ø began development in 2007, when Aarhus Municipality took over the first areas of the former docklands and started the redevelopment by building new canals and preparing building sites for further construction.
 The first housing project (the Z House) began construction the year after.
 The new district is made up of mostly privately owned housing blocks, but with shops, restaurants, and cultural attractions in between.
-Many of the buildings are designed by renowned architectural firms such as CEBRA, JDS Architects, and Bjarke Ingels Group, and includes the tallest building in Denmark; the Lighthouse highrise at 143 meters.
+Many of the buildings are designed by renowned architectural firms such as CEBRA, JDS Architects, and BIG, and includes the tallest building in Denmark; the Lighthouse highrise at 143 meters.
 The district is largely finished, but still under development as of 2025.
-In December 2023, construction of the Sydhavnskvarteret began; a new city district, and redevelopment, of the southern section of the former docklands.
+In December 2023, construction of the Sydhavnskvarteret began; a new city district, and redevelopment, of the southern parts of the former docklands.
 This new district will include businesses and cultural institutions, but with mixed housing in between.

 Revitalisation of the public space.
 The old central square of Bispetorv in the historic centre.

-Other new, but smaller, districts in development across Aarhus, includes CeresByen, Brokvarteret, Åbyen, and Amtssygehuskvarteret in the city center, and major construction around Lisbjerg, and Lystrup north of the city.
+Other new, but smaller, districts in development across Aarhus, includes CeresByen, Brokvarteret, Åbyen, and Amtssygehuskvarteret in the city centre, and major construction around Lisbjerg, and Lystrup north of the city.
 Nearly all of the health care units across Aarhus has been closed and merged in the huge New University Hospital (DNU) in Skejby, north of city, finished in 2020.
 This opened the opportunity to redevelop large parts of the inner city, including the new borough of Amtssygehuskvarteret.
-Parts of the central railway yard is also in a process of repurposing an developement, giving rise to projects like the new cultural institution of Godsbanen.
+Parts of the central railway yard is also in a process of repurposing and development, giving rise to projects like the new cultural institution of Godsbanen.

 The Aarhus Letbane light rail mass transport system is yet another huge ongoing construction project.
 It is an important piece in the electrification of the transport sector of Aarhus.
 The first line opened in 2017, and construction of new lines has continued since then.